dzaima/CBQN/src/README.md

 ## clangd

 Run `build/build clangd` to generate a `compile_commands.json` file which clangd will use to resolve the flags CBQN expects.
 Other `build/build` flags will also be respected, e.g. `build/build replxx singeli native clangd` will result in clangd assuming the `SINGELI` and `USE_REPLXX` macros are defined, and will resolve generated Singeli sources to ones `build/build replxx singeli native` generates (along with everything else the configurations change).
-(depending on the LSP in use, you may need to restart the LSP/clangd/editor after a modified `compile_commands.json`)
+(you may need to restart clangd or your editor after a modified `compile_commands.json`)

 ## Conventions